polserver/UOFiddler/README.md

 ## Requirements

+Starting from version 4.10.0:

-Requires .NET Framework 4.8
+- Requires .NET 7 runtime (or SDK)
-You can download it at: <https://dotnet.microsoft.com/download/dotnet-framework>
+- You can download it at: <https://dotnet.microsoft.com/en-us/download/dotnet/7.0>

-Minimum supported Windows version is 7.
+- Minimum supported Windows version is Windows 10.

+Older version 4.9.28 and lower use .Net Framework 4.8

 ## Reporting bugs and issues